MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/purchase-webapps.md

     > [!NOTE]
     > For more information on distributing your app package, see [Distribute your app](~/concepts/deploy-and-publish/apps-publish-overview.md).

 After the app is validated and tested, the Teams admin enables the SaaS offer, and then publishes it on the Teams store.
-The users can now purchase the app subscription.
+The users can now subscribe to the app.

 ## User purchase experience